 Scenario 2: “You have to help me.”

-A man who suffered from a mood disorder that made him believe he was god.
+A man who suffered from a mood disorder that made him believe he was a god.

-I dive DEEP into this relationship in a future post, but to make a long story short, I thought I was responsible because I hadn’t MADE him sleep or MADE him eat or MADE him drink.
+I dive DEEP into this relationship in a future post (read “Ignoring Relationship Red Flags” to get the full story) but to make a long story short, I thought I was responsible because I hadn’t MADE him sleep or MADE him eat or MADE him drink.
 I thought his loss with reality was 100% my fault and I spent months trying to remedy the situation.

 A very bad situation in case you were wondering.